danielgribel/SSC-IPA/README.md

 **Important**: Dataset files must have the `.data` extension.

 **Graph files.** A graph file (_must-link_ or _cannot-link_) has m rows and 3 columns, where m is the number of connections (links) in the graph.
-The first two columns represent the two data sample of an edge, whereas and third column represents the edge weight.
-The scheme below describes a graph file:
+The first two columns represent the two data samples of an edge, whereas and third column represents the edge weight.
+The scheme below describes a graph file, where s<sub>i</sub> and t<sub>i</sub> are two connected samples, and w<sub>i</sub> is the corresponding edge weight:

 | s<sub>1</sub> | t<sub>1</sub> | w<sub>1</sub> |
 |------|------|------|